-Check: Yes No not ap- plicable Is the safety sensor operated acc. to the specific environmental conditions that are to be maintained (see chapter 14 "Technical data")?
+Check: Yes No n. a. (not applica- ble) Is the safety sensor operated acc. to the specific environmental conditions that are to be maintained (see chapter 14 "Technical data")?
 Is the safety sensor correctly aligned and are all fastening screws and connectors secure?

-Check: Yes No not ap- plicable Are safety sensor, connection cables, connectors, protection caps and command devices undamaged and without any sign of manipulation?
+Are safety sensor, connection cables, connectors, protection caps and command devices undamaged and without any sign of manipulation?
 Does the safety sensor satisfy the required safety level (PL, SIL, category)?
-Are both safety-related switching outputs (OSSDs) integrated in the downstream machine control acc. to the required safety category?
-Are switching elements that are controlled by the safety sensor monitored according to the required safety level (PL, SIL, category) (e.g., contactors through EDM)?
 Are all points of operation near the safety sensor accessible only through the protective field of the safety sensor?
 Are the necessary additional protective devices in the immediate surroundings (e.g., safety guard) properly mounted and secured against tampering?
 If it is possible to be present undetected between the safety sensor and point of operation: is an assigned start/restart interlock functional?
 Is the command device for unlocking the start/restart interlock mounted in such a way that it cannot be reached from within the danger zone and so that the complete danger zone can be seen from the installation location?
 Has the maximum stopping time of the machine been measured and documented?
 Is the required safety distance maintained?
 Does interruption with a test object intended for this purpose cause the dangerous movement(s) to stop?
 Is the safety sensor effective during the entire dangerous movement(s)?
 Is the safety sensor effective in all relevant operating modes of the machine?
 Is start-up of dangerous movements reliably prevented if an active light beam or the protective field is interrupted with a test object intended for this purpose?
 Was the sensor detection capacity successfully tested (see chapter 9.3.1 "Checklist - periodically by the operator")?
 Were distances to reflective surfaces taken into account during configuration and no reflection bypasses subsequently detected?
 Are notices for regular testing of the safety sensor legible to the operator and are they located in a highly visible location?
-Are changes to the safety function (e.g. SPG, blanking, protective field switchover) not easy to achieve through tampering?
+Are changes to the safety function (e.g.: muting, blanking, protective field switchover) not easy to achieve through tampering?
 Are settings that could result in an unsafe state possible only by means of key, password or tool?
 Are there incentives that pose stimulus for tampering?
 Were the operators instructed prior to starting work?